Nirespire/COP5615-Projects/Project1/README.md

 +______________________________________________________+
 </pre>

-  Work unit is not the number of strings being sent to each worker, but some indication of where that workers assigment of work starts and ends the workAssigner class needs to be changed to be a WorkAssigner This realization came one you see how the workers and workAssigner interacts, they send each other messages If workAssigner is expected to generate the string, there may be times, where other workers are idle Each worker should be given enough work without keeping the workAssigner class too busy/ too relaxed is the ideal work unit.

-Instead send a seed string, and each worker will have to try say adding all combinations of three chars appended to given seed, example,if WORK_UNIT is 3 and the seed send to the worker is "a", worker is expected to try everything from snairaaaa to sanirazzz, in this way we are assigning each worker a unique set of stuff to try among themselves.
-The only exception is when a blank seed ("") is  sent to a worker, that work will try all 0 to 3 length string combinations , e.g. snair, snaira, sanirb,... sanirzzz.
-We need to see which work unit i.e. number of combinations(2,3,4, or more) should each worker try, and which is most efficient.

-## Submission README
+## Project Questions

 1. Work unit that resulted in best performance:

     Each work unit in this implementation means how large of a space each worker is assigned to hash through at a time.
     The WorkAssigner actor is responsible for generating "seed" strings that are sent to each worker along with the work unit value.
     This combination tells the worker what space to search and when it's work is done.
     For example, the work assigner could send one worker a seed = "aa" with a work unit of 2.
     That means the worker is responsible for hashing all strings from "aa", "aaa", "aab", "aac"... to "aazz".
     This example assumes that the entire ASCII range is from "a" to "z", however each worker actually considers characters from ASCII value 32 (space) to 126 (~).

+    The below table shows cpu/real time ratio, a larger number shows better CPU utilization; WU - shows work units, the length of string whose combination will be tried by each worker.
+WRK1, WRK2, ... , WRK10 indicates 1,2,...,10 worker per host respectively.

     CPU: Intel(R) Core(TM) i3-4030U CPU @ 1.90GHz (fam: 06, model: 45, stepping: 01)
     Memory: 3895492K/4096180K available

-    The below table shows cpu/real time ratio, a larger number shows better CPU utilization; WU - shows work units, the length of string whose combination will be tried by each worker.
-WRK1, WRK2, ... , WRK10 indicates 1,2,...,10 worker per host respectively.

 <pre>
     +---------------------------------------------------------------------------+